Konsta Peussa

 Associate, Master of Laws

-I advise our clients in matters related to the environment, infrastructure and natural resources.
-I am particularly interested in projects related to renewable energy.
+I advise our clients in matters related to environment, energy and natural resources.
+My work covers a broad range of environmental and regulatory matters, and I have gained solid experience in renewable energy transactions and projects.

 Latest references